You must be enrolled in the HDHP through the State to be eligible.

 Employer Contribution Amounts

-UW will contribute a prorated total of the following amounts equally over each paycheck to your HSA depending on your HDHP coverage level.
+UW will contribute a prorated total of the following amounts equally over 24 paychecks (no contributions made during C pay periods) to your HSA depending on your HDHP coverage level.

 |Coverage Level||Annual Employer HSA Contribution Limit|